Azure/aztk/docker-image/README.md

 Please note that for this method to work, your Docker image must have been built on Ubuntu.

 ## Required Environment Variables
-When layering your own Docker image, make sure your image does not intefere with the environment variables set in the __aztk_vanilla__ Dockerfile, otherwise it may not work on AZTK.
+When layering your own Docker image, make sure your image does not intefere with the environment variables set in the __aztk_base__ Dockerfile, otherwise it may not work on AZTK.

 Please make sure that the following environment variables are set:
 - AZTK_PYTHON_VERSION